SUMMARY: Do not risk your eyesight. Avoid refractive surgery.

 Performed: Tuesday, July 20, 1999 7:00am (Both eyes)

-Surgeon: Thomas S. Tooma, Newport Beach, California
+Surgeon: Dr. Thomas S. Tooma, Newport Beach, California

 Laser: Nidec